zhibailin/MasteringEnglish/04-Making-Money-Is-Not-About-Luck.md

 When other people who aren't [[attuned]] to it won't [[notice]].
 So you become sensitive to luck and __that's through__ skill and knowleage and work.

+### 4. Luck from your unique character
+Then the last kind of luck is the weiredest, hardest kind.
+But that's what we want to talk about.
+Which is where you build a unique character, a unique brand, a unique [[mindset]], __where then luck finds you__.

 <!-- links -->
 [Nenad]: (https://www.youtube.com/c/Illacertus/featured)